-Aluminum brazing is the process of welding or joining two metal parts by filling or repairing them under controlled temperature.
+Aluminum brazing is the process of welding or joining two metal parts by filling or repairing them under a controlled temperature.
 These metals can be aluminum and called base metal.
 The braze alloy or filler metal is used with a lower melting point to fill the holes, and joints.

 One main point during this process is to get that filler metal that has a lower melting point than the base metal.
 Otherwise, while heating base metal itself will melt, also change the metal shape.